 To participate in the webinars, you will need a fast connection, a headset and a webcam.
 A good headset is very important for online learning as input cannot be processed if the sound quality is poor and you are struggling to follow conversations!
 You will also have access to other platforms for resources and to communicate with assignment drafts, receive feedback and upload your work.
 To see more about what the online platforms we use can do and what they are intended for, please click on this link to watch a short video from an online presentation.

 The Module One examination consists of two 90-minute papers, with a 30-minute break in between (3 hours 30 minutes in total).

 Longer written responses

-N.B.
-Candidates who take this course and later wish to continue with our Module 2 programme will be given a discount from Module 2.
+Important note: Candidates who take this course and later wish to continue with our Module 2 programme will be given a discount from their Module 2 tuition fees.

 Choose the start date which interests you.
 If you’re still unsure, please choose an approximate date for now – you will be able to specify later.